-Dr Nick Bearman is a Teaching Fellow in Geospatial Analysis at UCL, teaching on MSc Geospatial Analysis within UCL Geography.
+Dr Nick Bearman teaches GIS to a wide variety of audiences, both in academia and industry.
+He works as UCL as Project Delivery Manager for the Consumer Data Research Centre within UCL Geography.
 He is passionate about GIS and spatial skills both as a tool to solve problems and as a vital skill to be taught to anyone who uses spatial data to make decisions.
-He delivers GIS training programmes to a wide variety of audiences, both academic and non-academic.
-He is a Chartered Geographer (GIS) and Fellow of the Royal Geographical Society and an Associate Fellow of the Higher Education Authority.
+He is a Chartered Geographer (GIS) and Fellow of the Royal Geographical Society and a Fellow of the Higher Education Authority.

 This course will provide the student with an in-depth knowledge of spatial data, and how it can be used in a variety of social science applications.
 They will learn how spatial data is structured, how and where it can be used and how and where it cannot be used.
 By the end of the course they will be able to apply the skills they have learnt in their own area of study, and there will be time during the course provided to start this with the instructor available to help.